allen138/Newbee/README.md

 Looking for some Entertainment, but don't know where to look?
 Look no further...
 Newbee App lets you find events near you!
 Easily search local sporting events, concerts, and comedy shows within your current location.
-Select the categorie(s) your interested and hit the "GO" button.
+Select the categorie(s) you're interested and hit the "GO" button.
 Newbee will generate a list of events in your area!
 Find an event you like and when you click on it, that event will be saved to "My Events".
-In "My Events" you can easily track the events your interested in and find tickets by clicking the link to the right of the event.
+In "My Events" you can easily track the events you're interested in and find tickets by clicking the link to the right of the event.
 Now get out there and have some fun!

 ## Problem Addressed
 - Users are looking for a quick and easy way to find local events.
 ## Technical Approach
 - We created this app using the api SeatGeek.
-With SeakGeek we are able to use the users geolocation to query certain events listed in the SeakGeek api.
+With SeakGeek we are able to use the user's geolocation to query certain events listed in the SeakGeek api.
 With the response from SeatGeek, we take that data and dynamically populate the events with javascript and render them to the document.
 Each event is wrapped in a button and displays the name of the event, the venue, and the time of the event.
 It will also display a ticket link that the user can click, which will bring them an external site where they can buy a ticket to the event.
     ### Geolocation
     - The SeakGeek api has geolocation built into their api, but in this case we use https://ipinfo.io. ipinfo.io is a free and accurate way to get ip information.
 This api will return a json object with tons of information.
 From this object we take the ip address and plug it into the SeakGeek query.
     ```javascript